el-remph/separate-standard-streams/README.md

 4.3BSD, although I haven't tested that and wouldn't want to.
 It should almost certainly compile and run fine on any Unix-like system (except maybe some pure SysV derivatives like HP-UX or IBM AIX, if that's still around).
-The build `WITH_CURSES` is tested on GNU ncurses and netbsd-curses, although it's pretty sketchy on the latter

 Building